GossetX/ansible/README.md

 <img height="250px" src="images/ansible.svg" />

-This tutorial presents ansible step-by-step.
-You'll need to have a (virtual or physical) machine to act as an ansible node.
-A vagrant environment is provided for going through this tutorial.

-Ansible is a configuration management software that let's you control and configure nodes from  another machine.
+Ansible is a configuration management software that lets you control and configure nodes from  another machine.
 What makes it different from other management software is that ansible  uses (potentially existing) SSH infrastructure, while others (chef, puppet, ...) need a specific PKI